cybersi/icp-guides/README.md

 # ICP GUIDES

 Welcome to ICP GUIDES.
-This resource provides a comprehensive collection of guides and resources to assist you in starting development on the Internet Computer (ICP).
+This resource provides a collection of guides and resources to assist you in starting development on the Internet Computer (ICP).

 ## Table of Contents